linuxtuxie/MMM-SunnyPortal/Readme.md

 4. [optional] Add your own language translation file in the translations folder (currently english, dutch and french are provided)

-Add this module to the modules array in the `config/config.js` file by adding the following example section.<br>You must include your SunnyPortal username and password, you can edit the config to include any of the configuration options descibed below.
+Add this module to the modules array in the `config/config.js` file by adding the following example section.<br>You must include your SunnyPortal username and password, you can edit the config to include any of the configuration options described below.

 ```javascript
 {